 Prepare and make copies of a list including:

-- Phone number for your vet, the closest emergency animal hospital, and poison control hotlines (such as the 2 listed in this tipsheet).
+- The phone number for your vet, the closest emergency animal hospital, and poison control hotlines (such as the two listed in this tipsheet).

 - Your emergency contact person’s numbers, in case you are incapacitated.

 - The name, age, breed, sex, identification (such as microchipping information), and any health problems (beneficial information if your petsitter or emergency contact needs to call an emergency medical service about your pet).